Nituudivani/Traveling-website-Mern-stack/README.md

 # Traveling Website

-Welcome to the Traveling Website!
-This platform allows users to explore and book various travel destinations.
+A feature-rich traveling website that allows users to book destinations securely.
+This application is designed with user authentication and a modern interface to enhance the user experience.

 ## Features

+- **User Authentication**:
-- **User Authentication**: Users must log in to book any destinations.
-Unauthenticated users will have limited access to the site.
+  - Users must log in to book any destination.

-- **Destination Booking**: Browse through a variety of destinations and make bookings directly from the site.

-- **SweetAlert Notifications**: User-friendly alerts for actions, including contact form submissions and booking confirmations, enhancing user experience.
+  - Secure user authentication with AES encryption and decryption to protect sensitive data.

+- **Booking System**:
+  - Users can search for and book various travel destinations.
+  - Each booking is tied to the authenticated user's profile.

+- **Contact Us**:
-- **Contact Page**: Users can reach out through a contact form to inquire about bookings, travel packages, or support.
+  - Users can reach out for support or inquiries through a contact form.

-- **Responsive Design**: The website is designed to be  responsive, providing a seamless experience on both desktop and mobile devices.
+  - SweetAlert is used to display messages upon submission.

+- **Password Reset**:
+  - Users can reset their passwords via email using Nodemailer.
+  - Secure and user-friendly password recovery process.

+- **User Interface**:
+  - Responsive and visually appealing design implemented with React Toastify for notifications and alerts.
+  - Easy navigation and intuitive user experience.

 ## Technologies Used

-- **Frontend**: React.js,
+- **Frontend**:
+  - React.js
+  - React Router
+  - React Toastify
+  - SweetAlert

-- **Backend**: Node.js, Express
+- **Backend**:
+  - Node.js
-- **Database**: MongoDB
+  - Express.js
+  - Nodemailer for email functionalities
-- **User Interface**: SweetAlert for notifications
+  - MongoDB for database storage
+  - Docker

+- **Encryption**:
+  - AES encryption and decryption for secure user data management.

 ## ScreenShots